SNICScienceCloud/operators-documentation/docs/sysadmin_common.md

 Make sure that the health is OK

     root@ceph_storage_host: #

         ceph health

     HEALTH_OK

 Set the noout flag on the OSD to prevent Ceph from start rebuilding OSDs while you reboot.

     root@ceph_storage_host: #

         ceph osd set noout

 Patch the os and reboot

     root@ceph_storage_host: #

         apt-get update
         apt-get -y dist-upgrade
         apt -y autoremove
         reboot

 Wait for the host to reboot and resync..
-When this is complete the only error should be that the noout flag is set.
+When this is complete the only warning should be that the noout flag is set.

     root@ceph_storage_host: #

         ceph health

     HEALTH_WARN noout flag(s) set

 Then you can proceed with the next Ceph Storage host.